Clinical Mental Health Counseling - 2020-21 Graduate Catalog

 Prerequisites for the M.A. program includes a bachelor’s degree from an accredited university.

-Applicants seeking admission to the graduate program in Clinical Mental Health Counseling should follow the instructions outlined in the Graduate Admission section of this catalog.
+Applicants seeking admission to the graduate program in Clinical Mental Health Counseling should follow the instructions outlined in the Graduate Admission webpage.
 Applicants should also review the website listed above and/or contact the School of Counseling and Special Education for additional admission materials and requirements.

 Master of Arts in Clinical Mental Health Counseling